HumeyraBali/2D_Pixel_Platformer_Game_Demo/README.md

 - **New Content**:
   - **Level 2**: A new level with creative design and challenges.
   - **Level Transition**: Transition between levels when the player reaches the last checkpoint in the level.

+ ### Version 1.3
+- New and better player mechanics and animations
+- Improved wall jump and dash
+- Web browser play support

 ## Credits